bsccf/Uni-notes/Mechanics structures and materials/Materials/5 Mechanical Properties/yield strength.md

 The blue graph shows steel, here we use the lower yield point instead of the higher one.
 As you can see choosing a yield point isn't nessisarily easy.

 ### Atomic processes
-In reality the yield point is the point at which [[dislocation motion]] initiates, hence to increase the yield strength you need to [[prevent dislocation motion]]
+In reality the yield point is the point at which [[dislocation motion]] initiates, hence to increase the yield strength you need to [[inhibiting dislocation motion|prevent dislocation motion]].